By Lambert Strether of Corrente.

 Once upon a time, these moves would have been roundly condemned as violating the Canada Health Act’s principles of universality and accessibility.
 These days, two-tier care and extra-billing are sold to the public as strategies for saving medicare.

-This is understandable [an effect of steps and –lambert], coming as it does on the heels of a decade-long void in federal leadership on health care.
+This sense of resignation is understandable [an effect of steps and –lambert], coming as it does on the heels of a decade-long void in federal leadership on health care.
 Throughout the Harper government’s time in office, the Canada Health Act went substantially unenforced as private clinics popped up across the country.

 Instead of modernizing medicare, Saskatchewan and Quebec are looking to further privatize it.